eGain/egain-ios-messaging/eGainMessagingExample/readme.md

 ### Methods Explanation
 SDK uses Websocket API and REST API for data transfer. `sessionValidator()` uses REST API and the remaining methods uses Websocket API.
-The following methods `initialize()`, `sendMessage()`, `upload()` and `endConversation()` when called will open a socket connection, the `addListener()` method will be listening to the incoming messages in the socket.
+The following methods `initialize()`, `sendMessage()`, `upload()` and `endConversation()` when called will open a socket connection, the `addListener()` method is listening to the incoming messages in the socket.

 In all the above mentioned methods, `addListener()` is called inline to listen for responses for those methods. `addListener()` method always returns type string

 #### Initialize Chat
 This method is the entry point for the SDK.
 This method will require clientId and clientSecret.
 This method will check whether the clientId and clientSecret are valid and a sessionId would be generated for this session.
-This sessionId will be stored in the device using `UserDefaults()`.
+This sessionId is stored in the device using `UserDefaults()`.

 ##### Customer Mode - Initialize Chat
 ```swift